 Retail funds are typically set up as UCITS funds or as so-called Public AIFs (as opposed to Special AIFs).
-Legal vehicles are mostly contractual-type funds (Sondervermögen) for open-end structures and the investment limited partnership for closed-end retail funds.
-Corporate structures are less common in the retail sector as corporate structures are more complicated.
+Legal vehicles are mostly contractual-type funds (Sondervermögen) for open-end structures and investment limited partnerships for closed-end retail funds.
+Corporate structures are less common in the retail sector as they are more complicated.

-The choice of the vehicle is, in principle, dependent on whether an open-end fund or a closed-end fund is desired.
+The choice of the vehicle is, in principle, dependent on whether an open-end fund or a closedend fund is desired.